jkenlooper/card-tricks/README.md

 ## How to Play

 This is just a library of web components that may be useful for creating card games.
-Each component is sorta developed in isoloation and contains an example of how to use it in a web application.
+Each component is sorta developed in isolation and contains an example of how to use it in a web application.
 Each component is in its own directory within the src directory.